ethereum/sharding/doc.md

 We generally expect collation headers to be produced and propagated as follows.

 * Every time a new `SHUFFLING_CYCLE` starts, every validator computes the set of 100 validators for every shard that they were assigned to, and sees which shards they are eligible to validate in.
 The validator then downloads the state for that shard (using fast sync)
+* The validator keeps track of the head of the chain for all shards they are currently assigned to.
+It is each validator's responsibility to reject invalid or unavailable blocks, and refuse to build on such blocks, even if those blocks get accepted by the main chain validator manager contract.
 * If a validator is currently eligible to validate in some shard `i`, they download the full collation association with any collation header that is included into block headers for shard `i`.
 * When on the current global main chain a new period starts, the validator calls `sample(i)` to determine if they are eligible to create a collation; if they are, then they do so.

 ### Rationale

-This allows for a quick and dirty form of medium-security proof of stake sharding in a way that achieves exponential scaling through separation of concerns between block proposers and collators, and thereby increases throughput by ~100x without too many changes to the protocol or software architecture.
-The intention would be to replace it in the next hardfork with a design that adds in erasure coded data availability proofs, fraud proofs, and the formal requirement for block proposers and validators to reject collations that are not valid at the transactional level, even if they have the requisite number of signatures.
-Additionally, this model does not support movement of ETH between shards; it is the intention that a future version of the design will.
+This allows for a quick and dirty form of medium-security proof of stake sharding in a way that achieves quadratic scaling through separation of concerns between block proposers and collators, and thereby increases throughput by ~100x without too many changes to the protocol or software architecture.
+This is intended to serve as the first phase in a multi-phase plan to fully roll out quadratic sharding, the latter phases of which are described below.

 ### Subsequent phases